Kiuwan logo

 Data breaches happen when unauthorized individuals gain access to confidential information.
 The impact of a data breach increases when cybersecurity teams fail to identify and mitigate data breaches on time.
 Such breaches can have far-reaching consequences, such as identity fraud, spamming, extortion, data loss, fines, reputation loss, and lawsuits.

-Read on to learn how cybersecurity and code quality tools can strengthen your code, how to mitigate cybersecurity risks in your code, and how Kiuwan ensures adherence to relevant regulations and policies.
+Read on to learn how cybersecurity and code quality tools can strengthen your code, mitigate cybersecurity risks, and how Kiuwan ensures adherence to relevant regulations and policies.

 Is Your Code a House of Cards 🂡?
 Strengthen It with Kiuwan